asnunes/tweteroo-csharp/.k6/README.md

 ```

 This command will build the given file and run it on the dist folder.
 You can find the results on the dist folder.

+### Where to put tests

+All the test should be placed inside the test folder.
+While any file inside libs folder must be executed directly, the test files must be bundled and then executed due to k6 limitations.